hhofner/MonstarMovie/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It is published at movies.hhofner.com

 ## Getting Started

-First, run the development server:
+### Running the development server.
 ```bash
 npm run dev
 # or